Skip to content

 • Host move: read the spread.
 That is the game.

-The surprise is usually useful.
+And the spread tends to teach you something.
 One person hears “deadline” and writes “clarity.”
 Another writes “panic.”
-You just found a team norm in 45 seconds.
+You just surfaced a team norm in 45 seconds.

 Five-minute meeting game flow: This or That, Word Association, Caption Contest, Rose Thorn Bud, and Show and Tell Figure 4: Five-minute openers should make the room warmer without stealing the meeting.